-This is a totally new organization, which will focus on connecting street painters worldwide.
+This is a new organization, which will focus on connecting street painters worldwide.
 There are other local or national organizations, both for chalk artists and general artists, but this non profit group will focus on street artists (which can include chalk & paint, traditional and 3D).
 We hope to elevate awareness and educate the public, on an international scale, about street painting.
 (See mission statement)

 Together, we are stronger!

 8 things we, as artists, can do to keep the arts as a way to be creative and make a living: